Bhurgari

-Bhurgari (ڀرڳڙي) is a Sindhi-Baloch tribe which lives in various provinces of Pakistan.
+Bhurgari (ڀرڳڙي) is a Baloch tribe which lives in various provinces of Pakistan.

 Background

 The tribe is ethnically Baloch, having come into Sindh in the 18th century from the Sulaiman Range.
-From the time of the Baloch Talpur dynasty, members of the tribe have held significant roles in governance, and later fought against the British at the 1843 Battles of Miana and Dubbo.
+From the time of the Talpur dynasty, members of the tribe have held significant roles in governance, and later fought against the British at the 1843 Battles of Miana and Dubbo.